Expr 1

 Project setup

-The calculator project can be found under examples/
+The calculator project can be found under examples/ in the repo root directory.
+In this example,

 the content of the two main files will not be explained because they only provide the command line